Nana2019/Timer/README.md

 # Timer

 A clock with an alarm using JavaScript, HTML, CSS.
-Please visit Nana2019.github.io/timer